-Quebec couple’s death, which left boy stranded in house, was caused by fentanyl
+Quebec couple’s deaths, which left boy stranded in house, were caused by fentanyl

 The deaths of Christopher Lecouvie, 33, and his girlfriend, Amélie Gauthier-Matte, 21, had made headlines in February because a three-year-old boy was found in their house.
 Police believed at the time that the child had been alone for at least two days.

-There were no signs of violence so no foul play was suspected, but it was only on Thursday that Quebec's coroner's office released its findings on the double deaths, confirming that they stemmed from an opioids overdose.
+There were no signs of violence so no foul play was suspected, but it was only on Thursday that Quebec's coroner's office released its findings on the double deaths, confirming that they stemmed from an opioid overdose.

+Fentanyl's deadly path: How the powerful drug gets across Canada's border and into the hands of users

 The release of the two reports on the deaths of Mr. Lecouvie and Ms. Gauthier-Matte come as Quebec, until now spared from the opioid crisis, has begun recording more overdose cases.
-Last week, Quebec Health Minister Gaétan Barrette and Public Health Minister Lucie Charlebois announced that naloxone, a drug to counter opioids overdoses, would be made widely available.
+Last week, Quebec Health Minister Gaétan Barrette and Public Health Minister Lucie Charlebois announced that naloxone, a drug to counter opioid overdoses, would be made widely available.

 Mr. Lecouvie and Ms. Gauthier-Matte, who both came from Northern Ontario, moved in October, 2016, to Gatineau, across the river from Ottawa.